aws-samples/dr-with-eks-efs/README.md

 ---

+> [!NOTE]
+> You can either wait or you can open a separate terminal window and move on to the next step to deploy the infrastructure in the DR region.

 ### Step 7 - Define the environment variables for the DR region :

 We will use a few variables during the next steps.
 Please configure the values of your choice below.
 AWS region codes are listed [here](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html#concepts-available-regions).